etiennebacher/jarl/docs/contributing-rule-example.md

 rule_table.enable("list2df", "PERF,READ", FixStatus::Safe, Some((4, 0, 0)));
 ```
-This contains the rule name, the categories it belongs to (those are described above in the file), whether it has safe fix, unsafe fix, or no fix, and the optional R version from which it is available.
+This contains the rule name, the categories it belongs to (those are described above in the file), whether it has a safe fix, an unsafe fix, or no fix, and the optional R version from which it is available.

 The file to modify in the `analyze` folder will depend on the rule: here, we look for calls to `do.call()`.
 The arguments passed to the function are irrelevant, what matters is that this is a call, so we will modify the file `analyze/call.rs`: